jwmarshall69/api-docs-practice/README.md

 5. **Publish with GitHub Pages**
    - Create branch `docs-site`.
    - Enable Pages in repo settings (branch: `main`, folder: `/root`).
-   - Visit your published site at: `https://your-username.github.io/your-repo/`
+   - Visit your published site at: `https://jwmarshall69.github.io/api-docs-practice/`

 ## 🌟 Portfolio

 This repository is part of a growing **API Technical Writing Portfolio**.
 Other projects to include:

 - API Docs Practice (this repo)
 - OpenAPI/Swagger documentation samples
 - Postman collection walkthroughs
 - GitHub Pages publishing demos

-👉 Keep this section updated as you create new repos, then share one link to showcase your body of work.
+👉 Keep this section updated, then share link to showcase your work